- Not a substitute for professional veterinary help.

 You could also use turkey or chicken feet if you can find them.
 We added carrots, celery, and parsley for flavor.
 Smells good?
 Yup, you can eat this too.

-A word of caution: Most human bone broth recipes call for onions and garlic, which just aren’t good for dogs, so when buying commercial bone broths, read labels.
-And that’s why making your own is so great—you call the shots on every ingredient.Print
+A word of caution: Most human bone broth recipes call for onions and garlic, which just aren’t good for dogs.
+Many commercial bone broths are also very high in sodium, which also isn’t good for dogs.
+So make sure to read labels!
+That’s why making your own is so great—you call the shots on every ingredient.Print

 Instant Pot Turkey Bone Broth for Dogs